cellitaes/msid-4/README.md

 Metody Systemowe i Decyzyjne zadanie 4

 #Fashion-MNIST ##Introduction The clue of the task is to implement a model that allows classification of thumbnails of photos representing clothes from Fashion-MNIST.
 Fashion-MNIST is a dataset of Zalando's article images-consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-We'll be covering three classifiers: KNN and MLP.

 Here we have an example of how the data looks: